Skip to main content

 Categories

-These types can be grouped into the following categories:
+File types of generic attachments can be grouped into the following categories:

 • archive: compressed archive of one or multiple files

-• data_exchange: format used mostly for data exhange
+• data_exchange: format used mostly for data exchange

 • geo_raster: geospatial raster graphic